The top 9 skills employers look for

 Familiarising yourself with real-world examples of problem solving in action can help you understand how you might handle similar situations yourself if an issue arises at work.

-Example of applying problem-solving skills in a manufacturing setting
+Applying professional skills in problem solving in a manufacturing setting

 Problem: a manufacturing plant was experiencing regular delays and inefficiencies in its production line.
 This was ultimately affecting the business’s bottom line.